strata-mvc/strata/docs/installation.md

 ## Configuring in Wordpress

-Wordpress MVC is theme-based in that you can load the library with different code or a different configuration for each specific themes.
+Wordpress MVC is theme-based in that you can load the library with different controllers and models or a different configurations for each specific themes.

 All the project-related code you will write using the MVC must be located in `/lib/wordpress-mvc/` under your theme's directory.
-Additionally the project configuration values must be found in a file called `app.php` located at the root of this directory.
+Additionally, a required file called `app.php` will located at the root of this directory and will contain the project's configuration values.

 We have created a sample version of the `app.php` file in our Composer package named `app.php.default` for you to copy in your active project.

-For example, should you be setting up MVC using the `twentyfourteen` theme:
+For example, should you be setting up WMVC using the `twentyfourteen` theme:

 ~~~ bash
 $ mkdir wp-content/themes/twentyfourteen/lib/wordpress-mvc
 $ cp vendor/francoisfaubert/wordpress-mvc/app.php.default wp-content/themes/twentyfourteen/lib/wordpress-mvc/app.php
 ~~~

 In `app.php`, the only required parameter is the `key` variable.
-It represent the main namespace of your app and will be used when autoloading your modules.
-For instance, if your website is called Bob's fishing Emporium the namespace could be `Bobsfishingemporium`.
+It represents the namespace of your app and will be used when autoloading your modules.
+For instance, if your website is called Bob's Fishing Emporium the namespace could be `Bobsfishingemporium`.

 ~~~ php
 <?php